obtusecanadiangoose/macrosynth/README.md

   - If G5 is held, and B5 is released, then when G5 is released it will bend down to D5

 In short, when a key is released, it will bend to the most recently played, still-held note.
+Because of this, the envelope retriggers as well.
+Maybe look at solving this (can you add a bend to an existing note?)

 Completely broken in the sequencer.
 I suspect it has something to do with how the note_off function is handled
 **TODO**: Fix this

+### 1.1 (Main page 2)
+turns off all active notes (panic button)

+## Synth options
+The synth options are applied at note *start*
+That means that holding a note and changing synth parameters **will not do anything**, you have to trigger the note again to hear any changes
+**TODO**: Look at this?
+Does synthio allow the editing of currently playing notes?
+### 2.0 (Synth page 1)
+ - Level
+   - volume of the osc, is mapped to the attack level of the envelope
+ - AD(S)R options
+   - I didn't see a need for sustain so I took it out to save on menu space
+   - **If the notes played in the sequencer sound really plucky (and you don't want that), you have to increase the release a bit since they're only hit for a single clock cycle**
+ - Wave [Saw, Square, Sine, DistSine (sine wave convolved with a noise func.), Noise]
+ - Voices [1-5]
+   - works by duplicating the note when played with a random offset defined by the detune amount
+   - **Synthio on the RP2040 supports a MAX of 12 notes, and each voice counts as a note**
+ - DTune
+   - Detune, the amount each voice differs from each other

+### 2.1 (Synth page 2)
+Same as above, but for OSC B, level is 0 by default

+### 2.2 (Synth page 3)
+ - Filter Type [None, Low-pass, High-pass, Band-pass]
+ - Filter Frequency
+ - Filter interval
+   - How many Hz the frequency is adjusted by

 ## Sequencer
 ### 3.0 (Seq page 1)